 “Today is the first time I’ve felt truly happy since December.”

 “Race you to the fountain!”
 Lina’s off, sandals forgotten as she tears down the grass.
-If nothing else, today reminded us sisters can’t let go, no matter how far apart they grow.
+If nothing else, today reminds us that sisters can’t let go, no matter how far apart they grow.

 “Catch me!”
 I shout.
 If you won’t, who else will?